 It is an ancient gate built in the 11th century AD on the former gate from Roman times.
 Once it was one of the three entrances to the ancient city.
 The current structure of the gate was formed in the 13th – 14th century AD.
 It was restored in the 20th century because of its bad conditions.
 Today it is a landmark of the city and a must-see tourist attraction.

 The Plovdiv Regional Museum of Ethnography is the second largest museum of its kind in Bulgaria, and it is located in the Kuyumdzhioglu House.

-The entrance fee is 6 Bulgarian lev (BGN), it is about 3 euros.
+The entrance fee is 6 Bulgarian lev (BGN), which is about 3 euros.

 So the house has twelve rooms and all of them have wooden and carved ceilings.
 There are more than 60.000 items that represent the traditions of the Plovdiv population and its cultural and economic environment.

-So, you can see collections of items from various categories, such as agriculture, crafts, ancient weapons, cooper work.
+So, you can see collections of items from various categories, such as agriculture, crafts, ancient weapons, copper work.